 My brother and I are in advanced planning for an endurance race in our hometown of Findlay, Ohio.
-The inaugural race will be July 18, 2020.
+We were planning on doing something in 2020 but Covid-19 hit and we got off track, so the inaugural race will be July 17, 2021.
 We're calling it the Northview 12 Hour Xtreme Challenge (N12 for short) and we hope it will be the first of many.

 It will be the most grueling race ever in the history of Findlay and will consist of four disciplines:

 The route will be lap-based and will pass famous sites in Findlay and surrounding areas.
 We're working on distances for each discipline and we think participants will be able to finish 3-4 laps within the 12 hour cutoff.
 We will be testing the course for over a year to get the right mix of difficulty and fun.
 The date is significant because, on average, the third Saturday in July is the hottest, nastiest, most humid day of summer.
 IT WILL BE BRUTAL!

 All festivities will start and end at XT Fitness, my brother's gym, at 2725 North Main Street.
 Details will start to roll out in the summer of 2020.
 Bookmark this page or follow XT Fitness on Facebook.